Which Are The Main Differences Between UI And UX?

 UI design also includes animations, transitions, and interaction design, which is how interactions are represented visually.

-The user interface is key as it has an impact on the user.
+The user interface is key as it has a huge impact on the user.
 Something as simple as the shape of a button or the appearance of an icon affects whether a user knows how to carry out their intended action.

 What Does a UI Designer Do?